-Depreciation rates are determined by the Department of Revenue based on the type of personal property.
-For manufacturers, personal property is allowed to depreciate annually at a rate set in law according to the company's primary function (the most common depreciation rate is 11% per year).
-For all other businesses, the personal property is allowed to depreciate annually (once it is placed in service) at the rate claimed by the company for income-tax purposes.
+For service facilities, personal property is allowed to depreciate annually (once it is placed in service) at the rate claimed by the company for income-tax purposes.
 The company will be allowed to depreciate its personal property to a level of 10% of the original property value.
 Please note that the Department of Revenue makes the final determination of the allowable depreciation.